The Gardenia Society’s Foundation

 Now, The Gardenia Society has accepted the challenge to discuss these roots of American Music.
 We intend to discuss the history of black people in America and the ongoing relationship between the black community and other cultures which began melting together as America grew.

 We, therefore, intend to discuss music – blues, gospel, jazz but also folk, pop, R&B, rap, EDM, etc. In addition, we hope to begin shining a light and challenging long-held beliefs related to the history and contribution of the black people of America.

 We are not an academic think tank so don’t expect us to pontificate on abstract themes or put forward propositions that give you headaches and require a big dictionary to understand.

 We write about music, we host live performances, we create content hosted on YouTube and Twitch and we generate various blog posts.
 Our blog posts cover a wide range of topics from technology and personalities to world events.

-Let us know your thoughts, support us, challenge us and let us know if there is a special topic you would like us to consider.
-We (royal we that is … me and my big dog) will be on it !!
+Let us know your thoughts, support us, challenge us, and let us know if there is a special topic you would like us to consider.
+We will be on it !!